 The corporation has the power to contract and be contracted with, to sue and be sued, and it may receive, accept, purchase or acquire and hold in any other lawful manner real and personal property, and it may dispose of the same by gift, deed or in any other lawful manner for any cause of an educational nature.
 It may do all things necessary or desirable to protect or enhance directly or indirectly the value of any interest owned by the corporation or in which it may have any beneficial interest or rights, and it may borrow money, incur obligations, and secure same by mortgage or pledge of all or part of its assets.
-It may accept gifts, bequests, or devises of property of any kind which any person, firm, or corporation may make to the corporation upon the terms, trust, and conditions set forth in any deed of gift, will, or other instrument of writing, executed by any such donor or testator, but only for the purposes and upon the terms and conditions and with the powers set forth in these Articles of Incorporation; and it may do any and all further acts consistent with the purposes hereinbefore set forth as now or hereafter authorized by law for a corporation; it being the intention that the enumeration of specific powers conferred upon non-profit corporations by the laws of the State of Kentucky not inconsistent with the purposes of the corporation.
+It may accept gifts, bequests, or devises of property of any kind which any person, firm, or corporation may make to the corporation upon the terms, trust, and conditions set forth in any deed of gift, will, or other instrument of writing, executed by any such donor or testator, but only for the purposes and upon the terms and conditions and with the powers set forth in these Articles of Incorporation; and it may do any and all further acts consistent with the numeration of specific powers conferred upon non-profit corporations by the laws of the State of Kentucky not inconsistent with the purposes of the corporation.